readevalprint/sneklang/README.rst

     ...     multiply_by_2(50)
     ... except SnekRuntimeError as e:
     ...     print(f'oh no! "{e}" On line:{e.lineno} col:{e.col}')
     oh no!
-"Sorry, stack is to large.
-The MAX_CALL_DEPTH is 32."
-On line:3 col:15
+"RecursionError('Sorry, stack is to large')" On line:3 col:15